Infineon/Firmware-loader/README.md

 -   macos
 -   windows

 From the release page, download and unzip the appropriate zip archive for your OS.
 You can put the tool in any convenient location.
-ModusToolbox 1.1 installed an earlier version of the tool here: *install-dir/tools/fw-loader-2.1*.
+ModusToolbox 2.0 installed an earlier version of the tool.

 After installing, open a command window in the tool's bin directory, and follow the instructions below.

 On Linux OS, run the udev_rules\\install_rules.sh script before the first run of the FW-loader.

+**FOSS Packages**
+Part of FW-Loader Open Source – FOSS Packages are located on the https://www.cypress.com/documentation/software-and-drivers/modustoolbox-foss-packages

 **Command-line Options**